tricot-io/xsp/components/xsp_ws_client/README.md

 The loop provides the following events:

 *   Idle: This is sent when an iteration occurs with no work being done.
-The application should either do something, or sleep briefly (to avoid spinning the loop).
 *   Closed: This is sent when the connection closed (cleanly or otherwise); it is the last event sent before the loop stops.
 *   Data-frame-received: This is sent when a data frame is received.